Testing Frameworks

 - Cause: Missing

-for test frameworks. - Fix: Link test executables to framework targets (e.g.,
+target_link_librariesfor test frameworks. - Fix: Link test executables to framework targets (e.g.,

 - Cause: Missing